NC3-LU/cases_web/_knowhow/glossary/MaliciousWebsites.markdown

 Various software programs are available to help Internet users to recognise these different forms of attack based on social engineering.
 For example, there is the browser add-on WOT (Web Of Trust), which warns people when they visit a website with a poor reputation.
 Users should also pay heed to warnings provided by search engines or their own browser when they warn against viewing a given page.

-<h3 class="titre-page" id-"in-brief">Drive-by-download</h3>
+## Drive-by-download
-Drive-by-download is a method of infecting computers using malicious code, exploiting the [technical vulnerabilities]({% link _knowhow/glossary/Vulnerabilities.markdown %}\#technical-vulnerabilities ) of the browser.
+Drive-by-download is a method of infecting computers using malicious code, exploiting the [technical vulnerabilities]({% link _knowhow/glossary/Vulnerabilities.markdown %}#technical-vulnerabilities ) of the browser.
 Users are tricked into downloading malicious code which, unbeknownst to the user, attempts to exploit vulnerabilities in the browser and automatically infect the machine.

-<h3 class="titre-page" id-"in-brief">How can you protect yourself against this?</h3>
+## How can you protect yourself against this?

 #### Behavioural measures